West Downs Centre

 - Paved public piazza with benches and planting

 - Disabled toilets at each level and four carefully positioned lifts are just some of the building’s features helping to improve accessibility

-- A Changing Places personal care room for people with special care needs and their carers on the ground floor will provide accessible toilet and shower facilities.
-It will be one of only three personal care rooms in Winchester.
+- A Changing Places personal care room for people with special care needs and their carers on the ground floor provides accessible toilet and shower facilities.
+It is one of only three personal care rooms in Winchester.

-- Accessibility for less able visitors to the University of Winchester Business School and the West Downs Student Village will be improved, through an enhanced pedestrian ramp and use of lifts within the new building.
+- Accessibility for less able visitors to the University of Winchester Business School and the West Downs Student Village has been improved, through an enhanced pedestrian ramp and use of lifts within the new building.

 - A new signalled pedestrian crossing on busy Romsey Road will increase the safety of people walking to the West Downs Quarter and the nearby bus stop

 - The vehicular entrance to the site has been moved, further improving pedestrian safety

 - The public footpath between the West Downs Quarter and Hillier Garden Centre has been widened and the landscaping improved.
 It is also overlooked by part of the new building, improving public security

 - Our contractors, Osborne, are members of the Considerate Constructors Scheme and the Code of Considerate Practice applies to the development.
 The Code commits those sites, companies and suppliers registered with the Scheme to care about appearance, respect the community, protect the environment, secure everyone’s safety and value their workforce.
 We aimed to score 40 out of 50 for the project – the industry average is about 35